MCP server integration

 -

 Streaming responses require client support for real-time updates.
-Ensure that the system is available.
+Ensure that your system is available to receive and process data.

 -